andyzhangx/demo/llm/distributed-cache/dacs-server-readthrough-proposal.md

 The `dacs-model-warmer` sidecar is a **client-side workaround for the cache server's missing read-through capability**.
-It moves the Blob-fetch work from the cache server into every inference pod, at a cost of +56.9 GiB NIC traffic, +400 GiB reserved upload buffer, +80 threads, +~20 config knobs, +one always-on container per pod, and an independent per-pod IMDS/Entra token loop — for a measured user-visible startup speedup of **0 s** versus the no-DACS baseline on this workload.
+It moves the Blob-fetch work from the cache server into every inference pod, at a measured cost of +56.9 GiB NIC traffic per pod, ~45 GiB peak memory during the ~48 s Phase 1 (dropping to ~1.4 GiB RSS idle), 24 threads, no CPU/memory limits set on the sidecar, ~20 config knobs, one always-on container per pod, and an independent per-pod IMDS/Entra token loop — for a measured user-visible startup speedup of **0 s** versus the no-DACS baseline on this workload.